 A key focus of our work is making Gladstone a great place for our employees to live and grow with their families.
-This starts in addressing the primary areas of need such as health and childcare.
-Investing in these core areas improves retention, which attracts high-calibre employees and decreases our operating costs.
-Ultimately, it allows us to deliver better returns for our shareholders Rio Tinto and Rusal.
+This starts in addressing the primary areas of need such as health and local business devlopment.

 The Rio Tinto Community Fund was established in 2002.
-The QAL General Manager is a board member of this Fund and the Manager – Community Relations Gladstone is the executive officer.
+The QAL General Manager is the chair of this Fund.
 The Rio Tinto Community Fund invests in long term areas of need in Gladstone which can make a difference in a sustainable way without creating dependency.
 This is achieved through building knowledge, engaging the right stakeholders and developing solutions in partnership with community.

 If you would like to understand more about the Rio Tinto Community Fund please go to www.hereforgladstone.com.au.

 In addition to the Community Fund, Rio Tinto through QAL and Yarwun also have a sponsorship and donations program.
-Through these programmes, Rio Tinto Yarwun and QAL support community-based projects that can make a difference in a sustainable way without creating dependency, and promote active partnerships at a local level that are based on mutual commitment, trust and openness.
+Through these programmes, Rio Tinto Yarwun and QAL support community-based projects that can make a difference in a sustainable way, and promote active partnerships at a local level that are based on mutual commitment, trust and openness.